gazebo-web/fuel-server/README.md

 ### Production memached

 An [AWS Elasticache instance](https://aws.amazon.com/elasticache/memcached/) is used on production.
-The ElasticBeanstalk instance that run the production instance is configured to use Elasticache.
+The ElasticBeanstalk instance that runs the production instance is configured to use Elasticache.

 ## Testing and Development